DaveCaulfield/mkg-north-dublin-martial-arts/README.md

 [Back to top](#mkg-north-dublin)

-### About page
+### About us

-   - The about pages provides information to the user about the coaches, the club, the different arts, and the benefits of martial arts practice.
+   - The about us section is the first paragraph on the about page and provides the club message to the user that the club is fun and suitable for all ages and abiities.

 ### Our Coaches
    - Our Coaches section provides a photo and background information of the coaches.
    - The coaches smiling in the photo re-assures the user and helps the user connect with the coaches.
 It conveys a welcoming message of fun to the user.
-   - The red, black and white of the instructor photo also connects the websites color scheme with the coaches.
+   - The red, black and white of the instructor photo also connects the websites color scheme.

    ![image mkg north dublin coaches](docs/readme-images/our-coaches.png)